michaelyinopen/job-shop-collection-api/README.md

 # job-shop-collection-api
-API of the Job Shop Scheduling Problem website.
+API of the Job Shop Collection website.